PM publicly contradicted Shah's stand on pan-India NRC: Mamata

 "Whatever I said is there in public forum, whatever you (PM) said is there for people to judge.
 With PM contradicting Home Minister (Amit Shah) publicly on Nationwide NRC, who is dividing the fundamental idea of India?
 People will definitely decide who is right & who is wrong," she tweeted.
 During a rally in New Delhi earlier in the day, Modi made a reference to a speech of Banerjee in Parliament against infiltration into the state, and attacked the CM for "changing" her stand due to "vote bank politics".

-"These leaders changed their stand and all their love and sympathy for these refugees vanished," Modi said.
+"These leaders changed their stand and all their love and sympathy for these refugees vanished," he said.
+Modi accused Banerjee of "spreading rumors" and being "scared", keeping in mind the 2021 West Bengal Assembly polls.

+"Didi, what has happened to you?
+Why have you changed and why are you spreading rumors?
+Elections and power come and go, why are you so scared?
+Have faith in the people of Bengal," the PM said.
+Earlier this week, Union Minister of State for Home G Kishan Reddy had said the government has no immediate plans to roll out the NRC across the country, and was willing to talk to anyone who does not indulge in violence.

+"We have no immediate plans to implement the NRC across the country," he told reporters.
+Without giving any time-frame, Union Home Minister Amit Shah had announced in Parliament that the government would implement the NRC across India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)